Skip to content

 Anti-Pattern: The Wild West Org

-Why it is bad: No audit trail.
-No rollback capability.
-No way to know what changed.
-Conflicts between changes.
-Production outages from untested changes.
+Why it is bad: No audit trail, no rollback capability, no way to know what changed.
+Changes conflict with each other.
+Production outages from untested modifications.

-Fix: Implement source control as the first step.
+Fix: Start with source control.
 Then sandbox development, then CI/CD.
-Do not try to implement everything at once — phase the adoption.
+Do not try to implement everything at once; phase the adoption.

 Anti-Pattern: Change Set Theater

-What it looks like: Change sets are used for all deployments, but the process is manual — components are selected by memory, tests are skipped “because they passed in the sandbox,” and there is no record of what was deployed.
+What it looks like: Change sets handle all deployments, but the process is manual.
+Components are selected by memory, tests are skipped “because they passed in the sandbox,” and there is no record of what was deployed.

 Why it is bad: Human error in component selection.
-No rollback.
-No deployment history.
-No automated testing.
-Components are frequently missed.
+No rollback, no deployment history, no automated testing.
+Components get missed regularly.

 Fix: Migrate to Salesforce CLI + source control.
 If change sets must stay short-term, at minimum document every deployment and run tests every time.